luvuong-le/100-days-of-code/log.md

 I wanted to get my project up and running with Next.js but had trouble since it wasn't working on my laptop... 🤔

 Turns out it ended up being a problem caused by me creating a symlink recently so it couldn't find the folder 🙃

+## Day 41: Tuesday 19th of May 2020

+Finally got around to playing with Next.js and I'm interested in what I'm seeing so far

+Right now, just learning the features of Next.js, what it provides, and how it works 😀